ADS2022/HighestTree/README.md

 <br>

+## How to run the project

+Due to this being the first iteration, to run the project, you should open this project in IntelliJ IDEA from existing Gradle sources, and then it is possible to run the tests using the built-in tools from the IDEA.
+If there is any problem opening or running the project, don't hesitate to contact us.
+Don't forget to import all the Gradle dependencies.

 ## 1. Introduction

 The aim of this project is to have a product to support the work of historians in recording the who, what, when, whereof a particular genealogy tree.
 The product aims to help with research plans by providing a method to trace the birth, marriage, and death records of individuals and their relationships with other individuals, places, and events.

 ### 1.1 Problem descrition

 Genealogy is long-term research goal built in short-term steps.
 It's main spotlight are the individuals and theyr background in time and geography.
 It's a research objective where the user can keep adding in more information, while maitinnig the links between the individuals, places and events.

 For the purpose of this work, the relationship between people can be tought of as horizontal (as in maried, or had children with) and vertical  (child of, parent to, adopted by).
 A brief example of the type of ramifications that can occur is presented in the following image.